 We made an Easter egg tree!

-The tree is inspired by the wonderful Easter egg tree in Tasha Tudor’s A Time to Keep.
+The tree is inspired by the wonderful Easter egg tree in my childhood copy of Tasha Tudor’s A Time to Keep.

 Maia has asked to make one just about every time we’ve read the book.
 I’m good at saying, “someday, perhaps…” But this time we finally just made one.